nodejs/security-wg/README.md

   provider ecosystem.

-This Working Group is _not_ responsible for managing or responding to security reports against Node.js itself, that responsibility remains with the [Node.js TSC][].
+This Working Group is _not_ responsible for managing or responding to security reports against Node.js itself.
+That responsibility remains with the [Node.js TSC][].

 ## Node.js Bug Bounty Program